codedx/codedx-kubernetes/README.md

 Follow the [Code Dx Kubernetes Backup & Restore](./setup/core/docs/config/backup-restore.md) procedure to create a Code Dx backup schedule and test a Code Dx restore.

+## Upgrading

+The codedx-kubernetes repository gets updated with each new Code Dx release, so you can download the latest repository files and re-run either the guided setup or the setup.ps1 command you previously saved.
+If your setup.ps1 command references specific Docker image names (e.g., `-imageCodeDxTomcat codedx/codedx-tomcat:v5.0.8`), update those parameters to install the Docker image versions associated with a specific Code Dx release.

+>Note: Refer to the changelog for a specific codedx-kubernetes release for any important notes regarding backward compatibility.

 ## Guided Setup Steps

 Below is a graph that shows every step of the guided setup script - you only have to visit the steps that apply to your Code Dx deployment.